 At Mountain Valley Orthopedics, we understand that pain in the hand can make simple, everyday activities challenging.

 Why choose Mountain Valley Orthopedics?

 Our hand surgeons at Mountain Valley Orthopedics completed additional training specifically in the hand and wrist.
-With this advanced training, our hand and wrist surgeons, Dr. Frederick Barnes, Dr. Maurizio Cibischino, Dr. Roger Componovo, Dr. Gregory Menio, Dr. John Paglia, Dr. Brian Powers, Dr. George Primiano, and Dr. Allister Williams, have the experience and expertise to assess, diagnose, and treat your hand injury or condition individually to your needs.
+With this advanced training, our hand and wrist surgeons, Dr. Frederick Barnes, Dr. Maurizio Cibischino, Dr. Roger Componovo, Dr. Gregory Menio, Dr. John Paglia, Dr. Brian Powers, and Dr. Allister Williams, have the experience and expertise to assess, diagnose, and treat your hand injury or condition individually to your needs.